No. 21 Cincinnati holds on for 24-13 win over Tulsa

 POLL IMPLICATIONS

-The Bearcats didn’t help their cause much with the ragged play in their fifth straight win.
+The Bearcats didn’t embellish their credentials with their ragged play in their fifth straight win.

 UP NEXT